teamdeeson/codex/docs/handbook/teams.md

 You are accountable for delivering your professional development through our self-development process (also known as [PDP](https://handbook.deeson.co.uk/working-at-deeson/pdp/)).

-Your line manager, Chapter Lead and the Directors are responsible for supporting your professional development.
+Your line manager, Chapter Lead and the Directors, are responsible for supporting your professional development.

 Directors look after all other line management functions (such as pay, performance improvement, career progression, sickness, welfare and long-term absence, disciplinary, grievance, and appraisals).